virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 \end{cases}
 $$

+Due to space constraints, let us represent readyQ with **rQ** and Ptime Map with **map**.
+A transition system can change it's state only when we have a function or action that triggers the state change.
+So let us define few basic functions that can change the state of a system.

+***timer_itr ():*** The hardware generates an interrupt whenever the Timer count reaches 0.
+This implies that the currect process running on the CPU has used up it's time quanta and need to move out so that other process can use the CPU.

+***syscall ():*** The currently running process encounters a trap (read, or exit) which would need it to release the CPU.
+A new process would likely come and use the CPU resources then.

+***sch():*** This schedule() function selects the next process to run on the CPU.

+Now let us look at the below transition diagram and understand how scheduling mechanism changes the system state.

 Let us have a deeper look at this CPU-I/O burst cycles.
 Use the below command and run it on your linux machine to get a deeper view of how processes utilize I/O systems and CPU.
 ```
 iostat